Green air travel is really a myth - just because every form of mechanised travel has a carbon cost and so has an effect upon the planetary climate.

 How far it is possible to ensure the best choice is difficult to say.
 Many airlines employ PR consultants in order to make themselves look good and highlight the positive.
 This may involve downplaying or even obscuring the less environmentally friendly aspects of their practices.
 It's always well to recall that their principal goal is to make money for shareholders!

-Public pressure to green-up will no doubt affect the way that airlines style themselves and will perhaps translate into real improvements in minimizing environmental damage.
+Public pressure to green-up will no doubt affect the way that airlines style themselves and will perhaps translate into real improvements in minimising environmental damage.
 How effective this will be in the context of climate change remains to be seen.

 If you can, choose airlines which have worked to bring down their carbon footprint.
 This will help reduce the impact of flying.